Max Spearfishing is reader-supported. We may earn a small commission for purchases using our links. Click to learn more.

 A small underwater flashlight can help you quickly see if there’s any lobsters hiding in the back of a cave (or better illuminate the tail of a Wobbegong that I missed one dive, who was apparently startled by my arm reaching into his cave and promptly took a bite of my hand).

-- Super bright: using CREE XM-L2(U4) neutral white LED, the maximum output can reach 1000 lumens.
+- Super bright: this scuba dive light is equipped with CREE XM-L2(U4) neutral white LED, the maximum output is up to 1000 lumens.
 Meanwhile, the 5000K LED color temperature provides superb color rendition.

-- Rotary switch: the professional mechanically head twist switch offers high reliability underwater.
+- Rotary switch: the dive light uses professional mechanically head twist switch, which offers high reliability underwater.

 - Power source: this dive torch is compatible with one 18650 battery, two CR123A batteries, or two 16340 batteries.

-- Underwater 150 meters: 4mm thickened tempered glass as well as triple waterproof O-rings, makes the D520 can withstand pressure of 150m depth under water.
+- Underwater 150 meters: 4mm thickened tempered glass as well as triple waterproof O-rings, makes the D520 dive light can withstand pressure of 150m depth under water.

 - Responsive & helpful customer service: If this dive light didn't meet your expectation when you received, please feel free to contact the seller directly for replacement or refund.
 Your satisfation is our ultimate goal.

 Luckily, he wasn’t all that big, and with my gloves it didn’t do any serious damage.